sepehrmn/sepehrmn/README.md

  My most important skills are adapting quickly, picking up new tech fast, and executing relentlessly with perseverance.
 I think these will be more important than ever with how fast technology will be advancing.

 ## Life philosophy

+In a World that is constantly changing, not taking any risk is the biggest risk of all.